benlinux1/017_BenoitVINCENT-Go4Lunch/README.md

 ![Sans titre-2](https://user-images.githubusercontent.com/78255467/163193524-89842086-ca39-475c-afc2-e39e3e586f68.png)

 ## Contribute to the project

-Maréu is an open source project.
+Go4lunch is an open source project.
 Feel free to fork the source and contribute with your own features.

 ## Authors